Dartmouth College student groups: Abaris

 Abaris was founded in 1996 as a society to recognize both male and female campus leadership, with the mission of uniting diverse and dynamic individuals to create change in the Dartmouth community.
 The society takes its name from Abaris the Hyperborean, who, according to Greek mythology, served as a priest and messenger for the god Apollo.
-With the powers of prophesy and healing, endowed unto him by a golden arrow, Abaris traveled throughout his land, performing great deeds for his people.
-The society is a diverse set of campus leaders, and is known for a combination of revelry, mischief, and philanthropic endeavors.
+With the powers of prophecy and healing, endowed unto him by a golden arrow, Abaris traveled throughout his land, performing great deeds for his people.
+The society is a diverse set of campus leaders and is known for a combination of revelry, mischief, and philanthropic endeavors.
 Membership in Abaris remains secret until graduation.
 Many notable Dartmouth alumni were involved with Abaris during their final undergraduate years.

 Andromeda

-Andromeda is an all-female society that was recognized by the college in 2013.
-The group takes its name from the Andromeda galaxy and brings together bold women from across campus.
+Andromeda is a recognized all-female secret society.
+Andromeda selects a small number of women from the rising senior class each year, extending membership to campus leaders in athletics, Greek houses, and other organizations.
+The group takes its name from the Andromeda Galaxy and brings together bold women from across campus.
+Members carry canes at Commencement.